hbilles/ApiHealthcare/README.md

 # API Healthcare plugin for Craft CMS

-This plugin allows [Craft](http://buildwithcraft.com) websites to search and display open positions from a company's [API Healthcare](http://www.apihealthcare.com/) account using the ClearConnect 2.0 API.
+This plugin allows [Craft](http://craftcms.com) websites to search and display open positions from a company's [API Healthcare](http://www.apihealthcare.com/) (now GE Healthcare) account using the ClearConnect 2.0 API.

 ## Installation

-To install Perform, follow these steps:
+To install the API Healthcare plugin, follow these steps:

 1. Upload the apihealthcare folder to your craft/plugins/ folder.
 2. Go to Settings > Plugins from your Craft control panel and enable the API Healthcare plugin.